lowRISC/opentitan/hw/ip/pattgen/doc/dv/index.md

 ## Goals
 * **DV**
   * Verify all PATTGEN IP features by running dynamic simulations with a SV/UVM based testbench
-  * Develop and run all tests based on the [testplan](#testplan) below towards closing code and functional coverage on the IP and all of its sub-modules
+  * Develop and run all tests based on the [testplan](#testplan) below towards closing code and func  tional coverage on the IP and all of its sub-modules
 * **FPV**
   * Verify TileLink device protocol compliance with an SVA based testbench
+  * Build comprehensive coverage framework to measure coverage provided by existing tests

 ## Current status
 * [Design & verification stage]({{< relref "hw" >}})